- Voting & Elections

 The 2020 elections will lay the groundwork for FCNL’s advocacy for peace and justice in the next two years.
 FCNL is a nonpartisan organization.
 We encourage you to raise FCNL’s legislative agenda by asking candidates any of the following questions:

 Questions for Candidates: Afghanistan | AUMF | Climate Change | Economic Justice | Election Integrity | Gun Violence | Immigrants and Refugees | Iran | Native Americans and Alaska Natives | Nuclear Disarmament | Peacebuilding | Pentagon Spending | Policing | Yemen

 FCNL View: Experts agree that there is no military solution to the Afghanistan conflict.
 The initial agreement between the U.S. and Taliban is a withdrawal agreement but it is not a peace agreement.
-Sustained peace can only be achieved through comprehensive negotiations that involve all relevant parties, including the Afghan government and Afghan women.
-Any peace agreement must also include the full withdrawal of U.S. troops and other forces, we must commit to doing our part to support intra-Afghan talks and engaging regional actors diplomatically, which are critical to achieving a stable peace.
-We must also commit to do no harm and support local solutions to address the root causes of violence and instability that the U.S. has made worse in Afghanistan.
+Sustained peace can only be achieved through comprehensive negotiations that involve all relevant parties, including the Afghan government and Afghan women, as well as civil society more broadly.
+In addition to the full withdrawal of U.S. troops and other forces, we must commit to doing our part to support intra-Afghan talks and engaging regional actors diplomatically, which are critical to achieving a stable peace.
+We must also provide development and economic assistance for carefully tailored, locally led solutions, with robust oversight and accountability.

 AUMF: Will you vote for repeal of the 2001 Authorization for the Use of Military Force and require the president to seek congressional approval before taking our country into war?